Introduction to Postgres Change Password

 CREATEUSER: This property can be specified to allow the user to create new users.

-NOCREATEUSER: When this property is mentioned in the query in the above format the user won’t be able to create new users.
+NOCREATEUSER: When this property is mentioned in the query in the above format, the user won’t be able to create new users.

-VALID UNTIL expiry time: This field can be used if you want to allow the set password up to some specific period.
+You can utilize the “VALID UNTIL” field to set an expiry time for the password, making it valid only until a specific period.
 This field if the timestamp up to which you want to permit the assigned password to work.

 Examples to Implement Postgres Change Password